CarolineYH/Simple-Behavioral-Discounting-Model/README.md

 This releases future value earlier, capturing it before discounting reduces its impact.

-See the Python script [`3_time_compression.py`](./3_time_compression.py) for an animated visualization of how compressing time increases the perceived utility of future rewards.
+See the Python script [`3_time_compression.py`](./3_time_compression.py) for the following animated visualization of how compressing time increases the perceived utility of future rewards.

 ![time_compression_utility](https://github.com/user-attachments/assets/09bb0a7b-9f10-4850-8778-45cf72f6d0e2)